 At least one assessment by each department must be mapped to a learning outcome.
 Student Affairs has a list of sixteen student learning outcomes in a total of four categories:

 - Personal wellness

 Departments are also empowered to write their own learning outcomes as needed to help meet their goals.

 At least one goal per department must be focused on improving their program or department, which we identify as an operational assessment.

 A minimum of three assessments are planned per department.
 The third one is the directors’ choice on whether to assess student learning or doing another operational assessment.

-- Fully formed plans for the following year, including assessment plans, are due July 30.
-Each department head works closely with Sharon Downs, Assistant Vice Chancellor for Student Affairs, to ensure the goals for the coming year are specific, measurable, achievable, relevant, and time-based, that the assessments meaningful and will lead to continuous improvement.
+- Fully formed plans for the following year, including assessment plans, are due June 30.
+Each department head works closely with Sharon Downs, Assistant Vice Chancellor for Student Affairs, to ensure the goals for the coming year are specific, measurable, achievable, relevant, time-based, inclusive, and equitable, and that the assessments are meaningful and will lead to continuous improvement.

 - Departmental annual reports are generally due July 15 for the previous year.
 Included in these reports are results of assessments, and action plans for creating continuous improvement with the results.
 Directors are encouraged to add to their annual report all year, so they can describe information while it’s fresh in their memories, and to avoid having the first two weeks in July be so hectic.
 Directors work with their peers to read the reports for clarity, for completeness, and for errors before the deadline.
 Sharon Downs meets with the directors on an as-needed basis to wrap up any loose ends.

 By making data-informed decisions, we are constantly improving our services to students and to the campus community.